Prostitution is legal in Panama.

 After a few drinks, a friend of ours went to talk to a girl, and came back a few minutes later.
 “She wanted $200,” he said, incredulous.

-Should I feel better that he didn’t agree to pay for a prostitute?
+Should I feel better that he didn’t agree to pay for sex?
 Or worse that he didn’t think she was worth $200?Even as I experienced superficial insecurities among so many beautiful women, I knew their circumstances were by no means enviable.
 From what I already knew about the sex trade, I was sure that many of these girls had to have come from less fortunate circumstances, and figured they were also perhaps from other countries in Latin America, coming to Panama to work.

 It was easy to see how sex tourism has shaped the sex trade and nightlife in Panama City: the only Panamanian man at the bar was working behind it.